klessydra/pulpino-klessydra/README.md

 inside the folder to generate the pdf.
 Note that you need a working version of latex for this step.

-## Running simulations

-The software is built using CMake.
-Create a build folder somewhere, e.g. in the sw folder

-    mkdir build

-Copy the cmake-configure.{*}.gcc.sh bash script to the build folder.
-This script can be found in the sw subfolder of the git repository.

-Modify the cmake-configure script to your needs and execute it inside the build folder.
-This will setup everything to perform simulations using ModelSim.

-Run the KVIEW.py application to configure the Klessydra or the RISCY cores.
-Then compile them and run

-Inside the build folder or KVIEW, execute:

-    make vcompile

-to compile the RTL libraries using ModelSim.

-To run a simulation in the modelsim GUI use

-    make helloworld.vsim

-To run simulations in the modelsim console use

-    make helloworld.vsimc

-This will output a summary at the end of the simulation.
-This is intended for batch processing of a large number of tests.

-Replace helloworld with the test/application you want to run.

 ### Using ninja instead of make

 You can use ninja instead make to build software for PULPino, just replace all